 Abosso Goldfields Limited rewards 250 farmers for hard work

-The award winner's received oil palm inputs such as fertilizers, spraying machines and weedicides as their prize.
+The award winners received oil palm inputs such as fertilisers, spraying machines and weedy sides as their prizes.

 He said the strategic objective of the agricultural component was to provide economic development opportunities for individuals and groups in their catchment communities.

-He said the objective of the award scheme is to reward committed farmers for their efforts in the past year and also to motivate them to continue to excel.
+Mr Christo Viljoen, General Manager of AGL, Damang Mine said more than GH¢97,000 was spent on the awards, adding that the objective was to reward committed farmers for their efforts in the past year and also to motivate them to continue to excel.

-Mr. Viljoen said an oil palm processing plant will be set up in the communities to process the palm fruits in order to generate higher income.
+Mr Viljoen said an oil palm processing plant would be set up in the communities to process the palm fruits of the farmers in order to generate higher income.

-He said the company will continue to collaborate with the ministry of agriculture to improve on the provision of agricultural extension services in the communities.
+He said the company would continue to collaborate with the Ministry of Food and Agriculture to improve on the provision of agricultural extension services in the communities.

-The ceremony was used to donate items worth GHc9,0000 to the Water and Sanitation (WATSAN) committee in Damang to enable them to work effectively.
+The company also used the ceremony to donate sanitation items worth GH¢9, 0000 to the Water and Sanitation Committee in Damang to enable the members to work effectively.